 Designed For Children

-After 5 years of development, the Sentinel LaunchPad was released in May of 2025.
-While the technical hardware and software design elements are innovative, it is the careful and deliberate human factors design based on child development that is the most unique aspect to this product.
+After more than 5 years in development, the Sentinel LaunchPad was released in 2025.
+While the technical hardware and software design elements are innovative, it is the careful and deliberate human factors design based on child development and the prevention and treatment of screen device dependency that sets it apart from all other computer brands.

 The design details are captured in a white paper that was written for those seeking additional information on how the LaunchPad can serve as a child’s first computer yet remain useful into adulthood.
 This white paper explains the rationale for certain operating design elements and the details are to numerous to simply paste on a web page.
 To access this white paper, simply complete the form below and you will receive an email with a link and password to access the document.